Sampling and Update Frequencies in Proximal Variance-Reduced Stochastic Gradient Methods: Conclusion

 \section{Conclusion}

-A general stochastic variance reduced gradient method has been analyzed and problems have been presented were the predicted rates are close to real world rates.
-We have demonstrated the need to balance the update speed of the dual variables with the convergence speed of the primal iterates.
-For methods were the dual update speed can be tuned independently, the total computational cost also needs to be considered.
-We have presented new update frequencies for L-SVRG that achieves this.
-For SAGA and other methods where the dual update depends on the sampling of the stochastic gradient, the sampling alone needs to balance the primal and dual convergence.
-Lipschitz sampling, which appears to be optimal for methods with independent dual updates, can for SAGA lead to slow and limiting dual convergence.
-We have presented a sampling that takes the strong convexity/primal convergence rate into consideration.
-SAGA with this sampling consistently performs well when comparing the performance w.r.t. the number of gradient evaluations.
+A general stochastic variance-reduced gradient method has been analyzed and problems have been presented where the predicted rates are close to real world rates.
+We have demonstrated the need to balance the updates of the primal and dual variables.
+For L-SVRG, we presented a new condition number dependent update probability for the dual variables.
+For SAGA, and other methods where the dual update depends on the primal update, the primal sampling needs to consider both updates.
+Lipschitz sampling, which appears to be optimal for methods with independent dual updates, can for SAGA lead to slow convergence.
+We have presented a new sampling for SAGA that balances the primal and dual update and consistently performs well.